thorer/Scala-DataEngi/README.md

   A bad model and works on the IA.

 **4)Peaceland has likely forgotten some technical information in the report sent by thedrone.
 In the future, this information could help Peaceland make its peacewatchersmuch more efficient.
 Which information?**

+There are no date on the collected data.
+And this information can be usefull for statistics